Mixed Quantum-Classical Methods for Polaron Spectral Functions: Results and Discussion

-We next focus on a specific regime where MFE has been revealed to successfully describe non-trivial spectral features, namely the Holstein model on a 6-site ring with $J=1.0$, $g=1.0$, and $\omega_0=1.0$.
+We next focus on a specific regime where MFE has successfully captured non-trivial spectral features as demonstrated in Fig.~\ref{fig:MFEvsMASH_Tg}, namely the Holstein model on a 6-site ring with $J=1.0$, $g=1.0$, and $\omega_0=1.0$.
 We examine the nature of phonon dynamics in MFE to see how various approximations might affect the performance of MFE.
 Fig.~\ref{fig:mfe_6sites} compares the standard full MFE with the cumulant expansion (CE) data obtained by Robinson \textit{et al.}~\cite{Robinson2022}, as well as with frozen MFE, and MFE without the back-reaction force, using the exact variational diagonalization (VD) results taken from Bon\v{c}a \textit{et al.}~\cite{Bona2019} as a benchmark.
 The spectral function is evaluated at $T=0.2$ and $T=1.0$ for $k=0$ and $k=\pi$.

 The upper panels, Fig.~\ref{fig:mfe_6sites}(a--d), demonstrate the effectiveness of the standard full MFE, where phonon dynamics is governed by Eq.~\eqref{P-evol} and Eq.~\eqref{Q-evol}.
 Compared to the standard CE method, MFE performs well overall aside from the failure to produce strictly positive spectral functions.
 MFE describes some aspects of the spectra better than CE does at $k=\pi$ at both $T=0.2$ (Fig.~\ref{fig:mfe_6sites}c) and $T=1.0$ (Fig.~\ref{fig:mfe_6sites}d) by reproducing the split peaks that CE misses.
 These peaks arise from oscillations associated with the finite spectrum of a small system, and tend to disappear for large $N$.
 At $k=0$ and low temperature (Fig.~\ref{fig:mfe_6sites}a), MFE reasonably captures the main peak, although the CE is the most reliable approach, resolving the structured spectral features more accurately.
 Meanwhile, at $k=0$ and high temperature (Fig.~\ref{fig:mfe_6sites}b), both MFE and CE are able to describe the general structure of the spectral function, consistent with the VD results.